-5. Workforce
+5. Category: Workforce

 In your discussion of these areas, regardless of the methods you use, the Examiners are looking for evidence of breadth in methods and maturity of each.
 Of the two, maturity has the most impact.
-Likewise, the Baldrige Criteria are not prescriptive.
-The purpose of noting processes often found in this area is purely educational and not an expectation for how your organization should operate.
+Further, the Baldrige Criteria are not prescriptive.
+The purpose of noting processes often found in this Area is purely educational and not an expectation for how your organization should operate.

-a.
-How do you build an effective and supportive workforce environment?
+5.1 How do you build an effective and supportive workforce environment?
 Answer each of the following questions: